blindingskies/BSCouchObjC/README.markdown

 5. Updated the User Header Paths in the project build settings.
 	*	Select the project and Get Info.
 	*	Under Build settings, select All Configurations and All Settings, then search for "Header"
-	*	Add the following path to your User Header Search Paths (including the quotation marks): "/path/to/clone/of/BSCouchObjC/Code/src"
+	*	Add the following path to your User Header Search Paths (including the quotation marks): "/path/to/clone/of/BSCouchObjC/Code/Framework Classes"
 	*	Optionally, if you require the JSON project elsewhere also add: "/path/to/clone/of/BSCouchObjC/Code/vendor/json-framework/Classes"
 6. Update the Framework Search Paths:
 	*	Select the project and Get Info.
 	*	Under Build settings, select All Configurations and All Settings, then search for "Header"
 	*	Add the following path to your Framework Search Paths (including the quotation marks): "/path/to/clone/of/BSCouchObjC/build/$(BUILD_STYLE)-$(PLATFORM_NAME)"
 	*	Add the following path to your Framework Search Paths (including the quotation marks): "/path/to/clone/of/BSCouchObjC/Code/vendor/json-framework/build/$(BUILD_STYLE)-$(PLATFORM_NAME)"
 7. Add the libBSCouchObjC target as a dependency of your application target.
 To do this, select your application's target, and Get Info.
 Then under General, Dependencies click the + button, and select libCouchObjC from the BSCouchObjC Xcode project.
 This will make sure that the library get's build before your application.